Can Adult Dogs eat Puppy Food?

-Getting your dog on senior food before these geriatric symptoms occur can help to prevent these symptoms as well as lessen the severity of the symptoms when they do crop up.
+Getting your dog on senior food before these geriatric symptoms occur can help prevent these symptoms and lessen the severity of the symptoms when they crop up.

-Senior food can help to protect your dog’s future by adding improved digestibility, softer textures to fight off dental diseases, improved supplementation for joints and mobility as well as nutritional adjustments that can control weight.
+Senior food can help protect your dog’s future by adding improved digestibility, softer textures to fight off dental diseases, improved supplementation for joints and mobility, and nutritional adjustments that can control weight.
 Many senior foods also include a variety of supplements that can assist with the aging process and dogs.
 Senior foods can also be improved with omega-3’s, antioxidants and MCTs for your dog.

 Making the choice to switch her dog over to senior food can often be a great idea for preventing a wide range of diseases and health problems in their later lives.
 Speaking to your vet about senior food can let you know when it may be time to switch.

 Be sure to wean your dog onto new senior food when making the switch and you can work at controlling your dogs’ diet for optimal health at any age!